For a quick taste of my writing style, read this super short story I wrote in 2012 for FREE!! — Christa Simpson

-“Ahh!” she screamed, her mouth froze open in horror.
+“Ahh!” she screamed.
+Her mouth froze open in horror.
 Before her defences could even kick in, a large warm hand gripped over her mouth, muffling her hysteria.
 Her frenzied vision was blurry at best, her eyes still wide with fright, as the interior lights faded from white to pitch black.

-She gasped for air as a white hot heat burned in her lungs and tugged at her heart.
+She gasped for air as a white-hot heat burned in her lungs and tugged at her heart.
 Her eyelids fluttered shut.

 Jessica’s eyes shot open and glared directly into the intense green gaze of the man next to her.
-He slowly drew his hand from her mouth and slipped the hood from his head, exposing his dark, spiky hair.
+He slowly withdrew his hand from her mouth and slipped the hood from his head, exposing his dark, spiky hair.

 “You’re far too young for that.
 Besides, would you have let me in if I’d asked nicely?” he asked, raising a dark inquisitive brow.